-An email disclaimer is automatically added through our Exchange server to the end of all email being sent outside the office.
+An email disclaimer is automatically added through our exchange server to the end of all email being sent outside the office.
 Do not add your own disclaimer to messages.
 The company disclaimer is as follows:

-NOTICE TO RECIPIENT: This e-mail, including any files or attachments transmitted with it, is confidential and intended for a specific purpose and for use only by the individual or entity to whom it is addressed.
+NOTICE TO RECIPIENT: This e-mail is (1) subject to the Connecticut Freedom of Information Act and (2) may be confidential and is for use only by the individual or entity to whom it is addressed.
 Any disclosure, copying or distribution of this e-mail or the taking of any action based on its contents, other than for its intended purpose, is strictly prohibited.
 If you have received this e-mail in error, please notify the sender immediately and delete it from your system.
-Any views or opinions expressed in this e-mail are not necessarily those of The Clean Energy Finance and Investment Authority (CEFIA).
-E-mail transmission cannot be guaranteed to be error-free, or secure, or free from viruses, and CEFIA disclaims all liability for any resulting damage, errors, or omissions.